GaganpreetAujla/delta-demo2/README.md

 # delta-demo2
-This is demo class for learning about github retry.
+This is demo class for learning about github retry again.